“Your reign ends here, Lufas!”

 “Well done, heroes!
 You’ve surpassed me and I wish you the best against the Demon King!”

 In Exgate Online, players create their own kingdoms and fight each other on the fantasy world of Midgard, with victors gaining control of the losers’ territory.
-The company running the game records these events and incorporates them into Exgate’s in-game story, publishing it online like a web novel.
+The company running the game records these events and incorporates them into Exgate’s in-game backstory, publishing it online like a web novel.

 The viewers must be going wild, judging from the comments in the sidebar.